-We are a local community action group who look after our station.
+We comprise a local community action group that looks after our station.

 We are very proud to have been the first “Friends of a Station” group in the whole of the UK, and we are still going strong.
 When we were founded in 1996, the outlook for the station seemed bleak; we believe that our efforts have turned that situation round completely, and we are consistently one of the Best Kept Stations in the area.